epic-open-source/seismometer/docs/example_notebooks/index.rst

 Data
 ~~~~

-The first code cell in the notebook downloads the required data from
+The first code cell in the notebook downloads the required data and data dictionary from
 `seismometer-data <https://github.com/epic-open-source/seismometer-data>`_
 repository and creates the following files in the notebook directory: